delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [ ][value][ ]
 ```

-Then we set the next pointer to point at the head of the linked lists
+Then we set the next pointer to point at the head of the linked lists.
+This assumes that there is already a linked list we are adding to.

 ```
 [ ][value][-]-[>][HEAD][ ]